Growing up with emotionally immature parents is confusing.

 What is an Emotionally Immature Person?

-They attempt to gain a sense of control in life by trying to control others.
+They attempt to gain their own sense of control in life by trying to control others.
 They want others to see and agree with their rigid point of view and are rarely flexible with their perspective.
 They tend to find a myriad of reasons and excuses to justify their irrational feelings and behaviors.

 “Emotionally immature people don’t step back and think about how their behavior impacts others.
 There’s no cringe factor for them, so they seldom apologize or experience regret.” – Lindsay Gibson